-Divest Princeton is a coalition of students, faculty, staff and alumni calling on Princeton University to fully and urgently divest our endowment from fossil fuel companies and reinvest responsibly.
+Divest Princeton is a coalition of students, faculty, staff and alumni calling on Princeton University to FULLY and urgently divest our endowment from fossil fuel companies and reinvest responsibly.
+Divest Princeton calls for FULL dissociation from fossil fuel companies to achieve fossil free research and an end to recruitment on campus by fossil fuel companies.

 We are not the first group to urge Princeton to divest from fossil fuels.
 See a timeline of past and ongoing fossil fuel divestment action at Princeton and our progress here.